Portrait Photography

 Instead, you want to guide them, make small adjustments, and encourage them that they are doing a great job.

-Say, “Hey I’m thinking we go for a photo where you are leaning on the wall like this (give them an example of leaning on the wall).”
-They will lean on the wall naturally based on what’s comfortable for them.
+Say, “Hey, I’m thinking we should take a photo of you leaning on the wall like this (give them an example of leaning on the wall).”
+They will naturally lean on the wall based on what’s comfortable for them.

 You want to make them feel confident and relaxed.
 Check out some female poses for inspiration.